containerize-com/Products/en/message-queue-software/celery/features.md

 ### **Features**

-Some of the key features of Celery are listed below:
+Some of the key features of Celery best message queue are listed below:

 *   Scheduling
 *   Monitoring